Benedict Cumberbatch in The Power of the Dog (2021)

 With a great many Valentines for a slow-building story, Jane Campion crafts a simmering mysterious drama with a precise vision and observing eye.
 As has become known and expected with her work over the years, The Power of the Dog looks stunning.
 The accomplished cinematography by Ari Wegner illuminates rich details.
 The visuals go hand in hand with the story, reflecting shifting perspectives and a setting that grows a little bit smaller as the story progresses.
 With more intimate scenes, a wonderful ensemble of actors work their magic alongside one another to keep the fires burning.
 Packed in each and every frame is a desire to revisit them, to bask in the clues Campion so richly shares.
 Here’s hoping another decade does not pass between her next film and The Power of the Dog.

-The Power of the Dog had its world premiere September 10th at the Toronto International Film Festival.
-TIFF21 runs September 9-18, 2021.
+The Power of the Dog premiered September 10th at the Toronto International Film Festival, and arrives on Netflix December 1st.